codymikol/multiverse.nvim/README.md

 # multiverse.nvim

-this is built on top of https://github.com/natecraddock/workspaces.nvim and focuses on treating a workspace ( open buffers, open windows, current neotree dir ) as persisted state that should hydrate upon re-entry.
+Hop between projects, preserving the state of your open buffers, windows, tabs, and the state of other supported plugins.

+The aim of this project is to increase productivity when context switching between many projects.

 ### Features